ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 # Make Illegal Types Unrepresentable

-A common strategy for preventing problems is to check values after arguments are passed to functions.
+A common strategy for preventing problems is to validate function arguments.
 This spreads validation code across functions, producing maintenance problems.
-This chapter moves validation into custom types that make invalid data impossible.
+This chapter moves validation into custom types that make invalid arguments impossible.
 In addition, data is checked when you create an instance, rather than when data is passed to a function.
 This approach: